Digital Homestead Records Reopen A Crucial Chapter Of U.S. History

 BELL: Thank you so much.

-SIEGEL: That's Blake Bell, historian at the Homestead National Monument in Beatrice, Nebraska, talking about the digitalization of Nebraska's homestead files, all 77,000 of them.
+SIEGEL: That's Blake Bell, historian at the Homestead National Monument in Beatrice, Nebraska, talking about the digitization of Nebraska's homestead files, all 77,000 of them.

 MELISSA BLOCK, HOST: